 Driving License Number: Uniquely identifies me as one of the millions of drivers in the world, and acts as a identity proof

 NSN (Nation Security Number): yet to be issued by the Provident authorities, I am yet to figure out what it would uniquely identify me as.
 This is on top of the PF No. that is already unique to me.

-NI No: Uniquely identifies me as a tax payer in UK, though they owe me tax refunds for last two years
+NI No: Uniquely identifies me as a taxpayer in the UK, though they owe me tax refunds for the last two years

-Life identified by numbers started when I got my first roll number in school and since then at every step looks like I am required to have unique identity in numbers.
-Apart from these unique numbers there are other numbers that play important part in your life everyday:
+Life identified by numbers started when I got my first roll number in school.
+Since then at every step looks like I am required to have a unique identity in numbers.
+Apart from these unique numbers, there are other numbers that play an important part in your life every day:

-Employee Number: Have to mention it at least 10 times each working day, uniquely identifies me as employee of my organization.
+Employee Number: Have to mention it at least 10 times each working day.
+Which uniquely identifies me as an employee of my organization.

 Credit Card Number – Hopefully unique